am-hernandez/SharksAndTigers/README.md

 **Effects**

 * Deploys a new `SharksAndTigers` contract
-* Transfers USDC wager from player to game contract
+* Transfers USDC stake from player to game contract
 * Increments the game counter
 * Stores the game address
 * Emits `GameCreated`